Tour guides Spain > Toledo

 Toledo was the Spanish capital until 1563.
 It is located only 70 kilometers from Madrid, in the heart of Castile.
 Today, it is the capital of the province of Castilla-La Mancha.
 It is known as the “city of three cultures“, because here, for centuries, the monotheistic religions lived in harmony.
 Thus, in the old town, synagogues, mosques and churches are found side by side.
 It is not surprising that throughout the city, you will discover an incredible choice of historical sites through its alleys dating from the Middle Ages.

-For more details, consult our Blog entry for Toledo.
+For more details, consult our Blog entry for must-sees in Toledo.

 Tour guides in Toledo